getmyinterns/docs/gmi-docs/docs/school-admins/settings.md

 **8.** Set up approval and rejection roles

 You can choose if a supervisor admin, supervisor and/or the `Student` can also approve or reject hires.
+For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

 **9.** Set up pending `Internship Providers` and `Students` approval roles

 You can choose if a supervisor admin and/or supervisor can also approve pending `Internship Providers` and `Students`.
-(For details about these roles please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users))
+For details about these admin users please see [System Configuration - Admin Users](/school-admins/system-configuration#admin-users).

 **10.** Set up `Students` placements threshold